pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

                 let app_context = app.get_context();
                 let inputs = app_context.get_inputs();
                 if inputs.is_active(&ApplicationAction::Quit) {
-                    break 'ui; // a nice feature of Rust you may have picked on: loops can be labeled; useful in nested loops, here used to be mor explicit
+                    break 'ui; // a nice feature of Rust you may have picked on: loops can be labeled; useful in nested loops, here used to be more explicit
                 }
                 if inputs.is_active(&ApplicationAction::QuitShortcut)
-                    && self.can_quit_via_shortcut() // quick shortcut can be toggled in the settings, basically hitting 'q' in any nested screen
+                    && self.can_quit_via_shortcut() // quick shortcut that can be toggled in the settings, basically hitting 'q' in any screen
                 {
                     break 'ui;
                 }